An Exhaustive Guide to Light Bulb Terminology Used by Electricians

 FAQ Section:

-Can I utilize light bulbs with LEDs in an installation that requires incandescent bulbs?
+Can I use LED bulbs in a fixture that needs incandescent bulbs?

 The LED bulb is the most energy-efficient and longest-lasting type of bulb.